hphelion/documentation/community/community.install.baremetal.md

 If user root does not have a public key, you can create one using the `ssh-keygen -t rsa -N ""` command.

-### Installing Debian/Ubuntu packages ### {#packages}
-If they are not already installed, the following required Debian/Ubuntu packages are added to the system on which the installer is running:

 ### Obtaining required information ### {#req-info}

 During the installation process, you will need to create a file called `baremetal.csv`.
 This file must contain one entry for each of the seven baremetal systems; thus, the file must contain a minimum of 7 lines, and each line must contain the following information:
     `<mac_address>,<ilouser>,<ilopassword>,<iloipaddress>,<#cpus>,<memory_MB>,<diskspace_GB>`

 For example: `78:e7:d1:22:5d:58,operator,password,192.168.11.1,12,32768,2048`